Taylor will continue to be a voice for equality in the state of Vermont!

-Taylor serve as the Director of the Health & Wellness program at Pride Center of Vermont, a statewide non-profit organization serving the needs of LGBTQ+ Vermonters.
-In her role, Taylor works closely with the Vermont Department of Health to navigate health disparities specific to the LGBTQ+ community.
+Rep. Small currently serves as the Education Program Manager at Pride Center of Vermont, a statewide non-profit organization serving the needs of LGBTQ+ Vermonters.
+In her role, she works closely with health and human service professionals to navigate health disparities specific to the LGBTQ+ community.
 One of her greatest passions is increasing access to care for marginalized community members through educational outreach and evidence-based interventions.
-A professional highlight of mine hers is conducting training sessions for thousands of healthcare and human service providers to increase cultural competency statewide.
+She has conducted training sessions for thousands of healthcare and human service providers across the state of Vermont and aims to increase cultural competency statewide.

 Her activism has taken many shapes and forms over the years, but the most notable is her drag persona, Nikki Champagne.
 Alongside her business partner, Emoji Nightmare, she has had the opportunity to provide Drag Queen Story Hours across the state promoting local libraries and youth literacy, host fundraisers to help support Vermont’s non-profit organizations and create safer spaces for LGBTQ+ community members to come together.
 Rep. Small believes that through visibility, education, and love, we can create a more compassionate state.

 Rep. Small’s key priorities for her next term in the statehouse are to provide paid leave for all working Vermonters, improve access to safe and affordable housing as well as homeownership, and improving our education funding streams to best serve our students and teachers.
 Her approach to the work is to make policies that uplift our young, working-class, disabled, LGBTQ+, Black, indigenous, and other people of color; voices that are under-represented and often unheard in Montpelier.